Skip to Content Facebook Feature Image

 The easing of tension came after U.S. military officials visited Deir Hafer on Friday and held talks with SDF officials in the area.
 The United States has good relations with both sides and has urged calm.

-In Irbil, an official with the Kurdistan Democratic Party, KDP, said that KDP officials had asked the SDF to withdraw from parts of northern Syria, but the Kurdish force in Syria rejected.
-According to the official, KDP leader Masoud Barzani communicated with Syria's interim President Ahmed al-Sharaa, who requested that Barzani act as a mediator — an initiative Abdi also accepted.
+In Irbil, an official with Iraq's Kurdistan Democratic Party, or KDP, said that its officials had asked the SDF to withdraw from parts of northern Syria, but the Kurdish force in Syria rejected.
+According to the official, KDP leader Masoud Barzani communicated with interim Syrian President Ahmed al-Sharaa, who requested that Barzani act as a mediator — an initiative Abdi also accepted.

-The official says Barzani's initiative led to the expected meeting between Abdi and Barrack in Irbil, in which they will discuss the developments and work toward an arrangement to keep SDF forces east of the Euphrates and prevent a return to fighting.
-The official spoke on condition of anonymity because he was not authorized to speak to the media.
+The official said Barzani's initiative led to the expected meeting between Abdi and Barrack in Irbil, in which they will work toward an arrangement to keep SDF forces east of the Euphrates and prevent a return to fighting.
+The official spoke on condition of anonymity because he wasn't authorized to speak with the media.

-The SDF’s decision to withdraw from Deir Hafer was made after Syria’s interim president al-Sharaa issued a decree Friday boosting the rights of the country’s Kurds, who made up about 10% of Syria’s population of 23 million before the conflict began in 2011.
-Over the past decades, Syria’s Kurds had been marginalized and deprived of their cultural rights under the rule of the Baath Party that ran Syria for six decades until Bashar Assad’s fall in December 2024.
+The SDF’s decision to withdraw from Deir Hafer was made after al-Sharaa issued a decree Friday boosting the rights of the country’s Kurds, who made up about 10% of Syria’s population of 23 million before the conflict began in 2011.
+Over the past several decades, Syria’s Kurds have been marginalized and deprived of their cultural rights under the rule of the Baath Party that ran Syria for six decades until President Bashar Assad’s fall in December 2024.

 Al-Sharaa’s decree recognized Kurdish as a national language, along with Arabic, and adopted the Newroz festival, a traditional celebration of spring and renewal marked by Kurds around the region, as an official holiday.